DrLex0/quake-frogbots/waypoint/README.md

   Although markers can be placed further apart than what this tool considers too far, it is still a good guideline for maximum marker distance.
 - Same for the _runaway_ thing: I don't know what it's for.
 The information printed on the second and third lines when pressing `C` is related to this ‘runaway’ concept, and the markers shown in runaway mode are the same ones listed in those lines.
 This appears to be an unfinished feature, there is some logic in the code to do something special when the bot is in `RUNAWAY` state, but _nothing_ in the code sets this state.
 I might look into this someday… If anyone knows more about it, please explain!
 - Markers have an _index:_ the index for `m123` is 123.
 Lower indices are used by map entities.
 In previous editions of the Frogbot, indices for custom markers could change when loading existing waypoints and then saving them, even when making no changes at all.
 The v2 waypoint tool has a deterministic way of saving waypoint data and will not only preserve existing indices, it also saves waypoint code in a standard ordering to make it much easier to track changes.
 (When importing waypoints from an older version, data will be reordered, but indices will stay the same.)
+- Goal assignments will be omitted from waypoint data if they do not deviate from the default.
+Therefore you will never see `G23(m42)` in the waypoint dump if `m42` is a box of spikes.

 ### Troubleshooting
 - If you notice the bot going nowhere, randomly moving around while looking at the ceiling or floor, most likely a nearby marker has an invalid path going towards a marker in another room.
 Check paths with the `R` key, and delete invalid paths in both directions if they go through walls, ceilings or floors.